MOUNT VERNON TRAIL:

 -BIKE IT OR HIKE IT-

 Difficulty: Moderate.
-Paved surface, but hilly and rougher along the Southern end.
+Paved trail.
+Hilly and rougher along the Southern End.
 On street biking along one portion.

 Directions: